radius-project/radius/docs/contributing/contributing-releases/README.md

 1. Download the Radius Bicep .vsix file from here: https://github.com/radius-project/bicep/releases.
 Scroll down to the most recent release and download the .vsix file.

-1. Upload the Radius Bicep .vsix to the [VS marketplace](https://marketplace.visualstudio.com/manage).
-You may need access permissions, if so, ask a maintainer.
+1. Upload the Radius Bicep .vsix to the [VS marketplace](https://marketplace.visualstudio.com/manage/publishers/ms-azuretools).
+You may need access permissions, if so, ask @sk593 or @willdavsmith.
 Click on the ... for Radius Bicep, then Update, then upload the .vsix file.
 The site will verify it then the version number should be updated to the right one.

 ## Patching